awslabs/ecs-task-kite/README.md

 You and your space-buddy are stowing away on a starship in a pair of corrugated tin containers.
 You know your best gal, Monday, is stowed away aboard another spaceship near the station.
-"Hey buddy, did you bring your Kite?" you knock on the container wall to get his attention, "I really need to flash a sig at my girl".
+"Hey buddy, did you bring your Kite?"
+You knock on the container wall to get his attention, "I really need to flash a sig at my girl".
 "Yeah, my Kite's already out on the Sail, just give me her deets".
 Moments later, without Monday having a clue where you are, your buddy has used